 5 Knock off is another informal term meaning to finish work for the day.
 Here, the idea of “knocking off” refers to a refusal of the production paradigm.

-13 hours on the train, scones and baby emus, sharing desert rigs, camping by the Menindee lakes, dead trees as far as the eye can see, a yabby burger at the Menindee Knockout, eating on the street together and fundraising for Palestine, Merle’s johnny cakes (make ‘em pretty), Hester and Dan’s garden, Uncle Badger's workshop, Sarah’s quandong jam, ancient desert seashell deposits, Semitj's generosity, looking at rocks, flying Taya’s teabag kite, stroking donkey ears, relentless flies, quartz seams peeking through the earth, desert walking, star gazing, trying the iconic cheese slaw, subbing in for social netball (go Slugs!), convent kitchen dinners, sunset swims (the rocks glow gold), co-dreaming of new collaborations (a raft, a community garden) and places to meet again.
+13 hours on the train, scones and baby emus, sharing desert rigs, camping on the shores of the Menindee lakes, dead trees as far as the eye can see, yabby burgers at the Menindee Knockout, eating on the street together and fundraising for Palestine, Merle’s johnny cakes (make ‘em pretty), Hester and Dan’s garden, Uncle Badger's workshop, Sarah’s quandong jam, ancient desert seashell deposits, Semitj's generosity, flying Taya’s teabag kite, Kirsten’s soft sculptures, twisties on the cool concrete floor, stroking donkey ears, quartz seams peeking through the earth, desert walking, star gazing, trying the iconic cheese slaw, subbing in for social netball (go Slugs!), convent kitchen dinners, sunset swims (the rocks glow gold), co-dreaming new collaborations (a raft, a community garden) and places to meet again, coming with questions and leaving with more, rock people always find each other.